elchuzade/react-table-devc/TUTORIAL.md

 # Building a basic react table library for npm
 ### Overview
 In this tutorial we will be creating a basic react library, using **create-react-library** package.
 Our library will be represented as a table with sort and filter functionalities.
 We will then populate the table with data from Json Placeholder (free mock data source for developers) for testing purposes.
+The key concepts we will explore are:
+- Initialization of a react library
+- Typescript types and interfaces
+- Creation and import of styles
+- Creation and import of multiple components
+- Deployment of a library to npm

 ##### The result can be found on this [Demo](https://elchuzade.github.io)
 ##### or installed on this [GitHub](https://github.com/elchuzade/react-table-devc/tree/master)